formlio/forml/docs/workflow.rst

 ....................

 Another option of defining actors is reusing third-party classes that are providing desired functionality.
-These classes cannot be changed to extend ForML base Actor class but can be wrapped using a ``forml.stdlib.actor.wrapped.Class.actor`` decorator like this::
+These classes cannot be changed to extend ForML base Actor class but can be wrapped using a ``wrapped.Class.actor`` decorator like this::

     from sklearn import ensemble as sklearn
-    from forml.stdlib.actor import wrapped
+    from forml.lib.flow.actor import wrapped

     gbc_actor = wrapped.Class.actor(sklearn.GradientBoostingClassifier, train='fit', apply='predict_proba')